hiepyeuh/nevron/docs/quickstart.md

 ## Available Workflows

-The agent comes with two pre-configured workflows which can be used as a starting point:
+Nevron comes with two pre-configured workflows which can be used as a starting point:

 - `Analyze signal`: Processes and analyzes incoming data
 - `Research news`: Gathers and analyzes news using Perplexity API